One of the most important relationships a person can have is with their medical practice.

 Monitor your online reviews.

-World-of-mouth is still the best way to market your practice, and nowhere does news travel faster than on the internet.
-There are many sites, such as Facebook and Yelp, where patients will share their experience at your practice with other patients, for better and for worse.
-It’s a great idea to monitor those sites and address any negative feedback you receive quickly, thoroughly, and—if possible—publically.
-This will help preserve your good reputation, and help your patients trust you.
+Word-of-mouth is still the best way to market your practice and nowhere does news travel faster than on the internet.
+Many sites, such as Facebook and Yelp, give patients the ability to share their experience at your practice with other patients.